 Normal Pitched Roofs (30-45°): The UK Sweet Spot

 If you have a standard UK pitched roof between 30-45°, you’ve won the solar lottery.
 This range captures excellent energy year-round, balancing summer peaks with respectable winter output.
-According to research from Stanford University, the optimal angle for UK latitudes (51-56°N) is approximately 35-42°.
+According to the PVGIS JRC grid-connected PV tool, the European Commission’s validated solar resource database, the optimal angle for UK latitudes (51-56°N) is approximately 35-42°.

 Why this works: UK latitude means the sun is never directly overhead, even in summer.
 A 35-40° tilt captures the winter sun efficiently while still performing well in summer when the sun is higher.
 You get the best of both worlds.